pop-os/gtk-theme/TESTING.md

 # TESTING.md

+*Package Maintainers!*
+This document describes testing procedures for the software contained in this repository.
+All sections must be completed and signed off before a package can be moved from one repository to the next.

 ## Part 1: Staging -> Proposed
 * Did it build?
 * Are files present in build package:
     - Check package, data.tar - make sure all files intended to be installed are there

 ## Part 2: Proposed -> Stable